uri-yanover/4qbits/_posts/2022-05-28-why-leave-a-job-why-take-up-a-job.md

 The same observation actually holds true for most team-members, not just the highest-ability ones.
 Healthy teams have something in store for any reasonable professional.
 It takes quite a bit of organizational dysfunction to even get to the point of ignoring people's being misapplied, and if that point has been reached, the damage has already been done.
 Once people notice that nothing is really happening, they begin plotting their ways out at their own chosen speeds.
 Only a very competent and timely salvage effort can save the team from whithering away necrotically.

 From the business side, absence of a drive to deliver transformative outcomes means that the organization is not substantially interested in having that kind of deliverable.
-Perhaps there's a justification for doing something else, for example, maintenance or operations, but that'd be a totally different team in the long run, and transforming into a different team type is also a goal that needs to be managed explicitly.
+Perhaps there's a justification for doing something else, for example, maintenance or operations, but that'd be a totally different team in the long run, and transforming into a different team type is also a goal that needs to be managed proactively -- not something to be expected in a dysfunctional setting.

 ## Capping perseverance
 What length of a bad period is "enough" to decide that I'm no longer in the right company?
 My rule of thumb is a year.